| Title: | Calculate Surface/Image Texture Indexes |

 The matrix (square/rectangular) with the selected pixels

-Calculate MAD basic indexes considering a specif lag and difference of order K. It computes 3 indexes of roughness/image texture: isotropic/omnidirectional; direction of maximum continuity; anisotropy index.
+Calculate MAD basic indices considering a specif lag and difference of order K. It computes 3 indices of roughness/image texture: isotropic/omnidirectional; direction of maximum continuity; anisotropy index.
 The anisotropy index is based on vector dispersion approach: 0 minimum anisotropy; 1 maximum anisotropy.
 The direction of anisotropy is in degrees according to geographical convention.

 inRaster |